Cleveland Browns vs. Chicago Bears NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- The average over/under for Bears games in 2020 was 0.7 less points than the point total of 45.5 in this outing.
+- Bears games in 2020 averaged an over/under of 44.8 points, 0.7 less than the point total in this matchup.

 Browns stats and trends